-If you are a member of the press and have questions about Asbury Solomons or its residents, or would like a tour of the campus, please contact Eric Anderson, Director of Communications, Asbury Communities, at 301-250-2057.
+If you are a member of the press and have questions about Asbury Solomons or its residents, or would like a tour of the campus, please contact Cathy Canning, Communications Manager, Asbury Communities, at 301-250-2103.

 1. Established in 1996, Asbury Solomons is a waterfront, continuing care retirement community that offers a vibrant retirement lifestyle paired with a secure plan for the future.
 It is the only accredited CCRC in Southern Maryland.

 2. Asbury Solomons is part of Asbury, the 15th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.